telerik/kendo-ui-core/docs/controls/hybrid/support/angular/tutorials/sushi-angular-tutorial.md

         $scope.sushiCart = sushiCart;
     }])

-## 7. Use event handlers
+## Use Event Handlers

-In this step we will configure the ListView located in "Home" View to display only the featured products and the ListView located in "Our Menu" View to display list of all products grouped by their first letter and ordered alphabetically.
+Now you are going to configure the ListView located in the **Home** View to display only the featured products and the ListView located in **Our Menu** View to display a list of all products grouped by their first letter and ordered alphabetically.
+To do that, use the [DataSource API](/api/javascript/data/datasource#methods) and the [`beforeShow`](/api/javascript/mobile/ui/view#events-beforeShow) event of the mobile View.

-In order to do that we will use the [DataSource API](http://docs.telerik.com/kendo-ui/api/javascript/data/datasource#methods) and the [beforeShow](http://docs.telerik.com/kendo-ui/api/javascript/mobile/ui/view#events-beforeShow) event of the mobile View.
+Add the `k-on-before-show` attribute to the View elements and specify the event handler name.

-Add `k-on-before-show` attribute to the View elements and specify the event handler name.
+###### Example

     <kendo-mobile-view id="index" k-title="'Kendo sushi'" k-layout="'default'" k-on-before-show="filterFeatured()" ng-controller="indexController">
         <kendo-mobile-list-view id="featured" class="item-list" k-data-source="sushiCart.productsDataSource">